-These air fryer maple glazed pork belly bites are one of my favorite things to make when I want something a little indulgent but still super easy.
-Crispy on the outside, tender and juicy on the inside, with a sweet and savory glaze that ties everything together.
+These air fryer maple glazed pork belly bites are one of the best snacks I have ever made.
+Crispy on the outside, tender on the inside, and coated in a sweet and savory glaze that is absolutely delicious.

 The air fryer does all the heavy lifting here.
-It renders the fat perfectly and gets the edges nice and crispy without deep frying or babysitting a hot pan.
+It gets the pork belly perfectly crispy without any deep frying, which means way less mess in the kitchen.

 Why You’ll Love This Recipe

-Crispy Outside, Melt-in-Your-Mouth Inside – The air fryer gives these pork belly bites a perfectly crispy exterior while keeping the inside tender and juicy.
-That contrast in texture is what makes every single bite so addictive.
+Irresistibly Crispy Outside and Melt-in-Your-Mouth Inside – The air fryer gets these pork belly bites perfectly golden and crunchy while keeping the inside tender and juicy.

 Ingredients